-The name 'c' was selected from the sequence of previous language ‘B’ (BCPL), because most of the features of 'c' was derived from BCPL (B language).
+The name 'c' was selected from the sequence of previous language ‘B’ (BCPL) because most of the features of 'c' were derived from BCPL (B language).

 The first outcome of the c language was UNIX operating system.
 The initial UNIX OS was completely developed using 'c' programming language.

 The founder of the ‘C’ language, Dennis Ritchie is known as “Father of C” and also “Father of UNIX”.